Loss of Peripheral Vision

 Can I still drive with peripheral vision loss?

 It depends on the severity and location of the loss.
-Most states require a minimum visual field (often 120-140 degrees).
+Many states require a minimum visual field, but the cutoff and testing method vary.
 A formal driving evaluation can determine if you can drive safely.

 How fast does glaucoma cause vision loss?